denoland/std/http/middleware/discussion.md

 - `Middleware` is just a function, including the result of an arbitrary `stack().add().add().add().handler` chain
-- `Middleware<Request> is assignable to`std/http``Handler` - meaning there is no
+- `Middleware<Request>` is assignable to `std/http` `Handler` - meaning there is no
   additional wrapping necessary
 - Middleware composition is completely type safe and order-aware.
-This means that all requirements that are present but not fulfilled by previous middleware "bubbles up" and will type error when trying to register it on the `Server`, stating which properties are missing
+This means that all requirements that are present but not fulfilled by previous middleware "bubble up" and will type error when trying to register it on the `Server`, stating which properties are missing

 To be fair, it makes some assumptions.
-It assumes that you always add the same type to your `next` call, so if you have conditional calls, you need to "flatten" the types.
+It assumes that you always add the same type to your `next` call, so if you have conditional `next` calls with different types, you need to "flatten" the types.
 It also assumes that you do not throw away the previous request context.
-However, I think those are reasonable assumptions and they are also present (and a lot less safe) in the current TS middleware concepts e.g. in koa / oak.
+However, I think those are reasonable assumptions and they are also present (and a lot less safe) in other current TS middleware concepts e.g. in koa / oak.

 ### Play around with it